How to Lead Now (BookMachine Unplugged Live! 2023)

 In-person event

-The venue can be reached via lift and is accessible to wheelchair users.
-The nearest London Underground station is North Greenwich (Jubilee Line).
+The venue will be Salon, which is on the ground floor.
+It can be reached via the main entrance doorway of the white wavy building opposite Bureau, and is an accessible entrance for wheelchair users.
+The door to the venue is just to the right when you enter the door.
+The nearest London Underground station is North Greenwich (Jubilee Line, four stops from London Bridge station).
 Lifts are available from platform to ticket hall.

 Some seating will be available for guests during the event.
-Let us know if you would like us to reserve you a seat when booking your ticket.
+Let us know if you would like us to reserve you a seat when you have booked your ticket.
+For any further queries about the venue or access, please contact our team via email [email protected].

 Free tickets will be available for carers or companions for individuals with disabilities or additional access needs.